 If you’re still growing, it won’t make financial sense to employ a full-time CFO but having one at hand that can advise you as and when you need them will be worth its weight in gold.
 So, what exactly can they help you with?

-A fractional CFO is likely to have experience in other sectors to your own, which can be hugely beneficial in providing a fresh perspective and helping your business grow.
+An interim CFO is likely to have experience in other sectors to your own, which can be hugely beneficial in providing a fresh perspective and helping your business grow.
 Yes, please!

 Managing cash flow is also a real bugbear of many SMEs.
 In 2017, a report by JP Morgan Chase Institute found that less than 25% of small businesses have enough cash buffer to last 62 days, while the recommended buffer would cover them for three to six months.
-Your super duper fractional CFO to the rescue!
+Your super duper interim CFO to the rescue!
 They’ll help you:

-a) Establish a cash management tool
+- Establish a cash management tool

-b) Identify and present options for generating money
+- Identify and present options for generating money

-c) Repeat actions daily/weekly depending on the severity of the crisis
+- Repeat actions daily/weekly depending on the severity of the crisis

-d) Establish reporting to provide an advanced warning mechanism so that you can adjust quickly enough to avoid another crisis, once the company is back on its feet.
+- Establish reporting to provide an advanced warning mechanism so that you can adjust quickly enough to avoid another crisis, once the company is back on its feet.